 God says that He will search our heart and examine our mind.

 Our heart is our core, our centre, where our core values are.
+It is the centre of our spiritual life.
 It is the seedbed for our garden, the place where our values and convictions grow and bear our life’s fruit.

 Our mind is the place of our intellect, our plans, our intentions, our thoughts, our judgements.
 It is the place where we plan our life’s course.